BrandonDuenas/House-Depot-Sales-2023/README.md

   - For warrenty sales I recommeded to:
     - Provide more warranty information to customers.
     - Highlight the peace of mind the warranty provides to customers.
-    - Emphasize the fincial protection offered by warranty.
+    - Emphasize the financial protection offered by warranty.
     - show testimonials from customers who have purchased the warranty
     - Offer bundled deals at point of purhcase.

-  - For product cost optimization, I recommeded to analyze bids to secure the best possible prices on productcs.
+  - For product cost optimization, I recommeded to analyze bids to secure the best possible prices on products.
 This can accomplished by reviewing the Tableau Dashboard and analyzing past bids.

   - To maximize profits from damaged products, I suggested two options:
     - Selling products to local rage rooms.
     - Parting out usable components for online resale.

-By following these stragies House Depot will enhance profits and buisness growth for the years to come.
+By following these stragies House Depot will enhance profits and business growth for the years to come.

 ### Limitations